chaitjo/lstm-context-embeddings/README.md

 **An unanswered question is whether the bump in accuracy is because the RNN layer actually added contextual information to independent word embeddings or simply because the model became larger overall.
 However, adding more capacity to the model (by increasing number of hidden neurons in the RNN and number of CNN filters) does not lead to drastic changes in accuracy, suggesting that the former is true.**

-Its also extremely worrying to see the validation loss increasing instead of decreasing as training continues.
+It's also extremely worrying to see the validation loss increasing instead of decreasing as training continues.
 This issue needs investigation.

 # Ideas and Next Steps
 1. Visualizations of the modified embeddings in a sequence can be compared to their original embeddings to confirm that their modification is due to their surrounding words and is not random.